-Whenever possible a change of courts should be made at the end of a set or after an even number of games in the set-in progress.
+Whenever possible a change of courts should be made at the end of a set or after an even number of games in the set in progress.

 - 21 Decide when play should be postponed because of weather conditions, inadequate light or other conditions.
-If play is postponed on account of darkness, such postponement should be made at the end of a set or after an even number of games in the set-in progress. - 22 In tournaments where applicable, be responsible for investigating Code of Conduct Violations, issuing fines and ensuring delivery whenever possible to every player cited for an on-site offence a copy of the relevant Code of Conduct Form. - 23 Be present on-site at all times during the play of matches in the tournament. - 24 The ITF Supervisor/Referee shall not be a Chair Umpire in that event. - 25 All ITF Supervisors/Referees at Davis Cup, Billie Jean King Cup and ITF World Tennis Tour events must use a measuring device for measuring the court, a computer capable to run ITF software on-site and have a reliable personal email account. - 26 All ITF Supervisors/Referees at ITF World Tennis Tour events must be completely familiar with the live-scoring hand-held devices and the correct use thereof.
+If play is postponed on account of darkness, such postponement should be made at the end of a set or after an even number of games in the set in progress. - 22 In tournaments where applicable, be responsible for investigating Code of Conduct Violations, issuing fines and ensuring delivery whenever possible to every player cited for an on-site offence a copy of the relevant Code of Conduct Form - 23 Be present on-site at all times during the play of matches in the tournament. - 24 The ITF Supervisor/Referee shall not be a Chair Umpire in that event. - 25 All ITF Supervisors/Referees at Davis Cup, Fed Cup and ITF Pro Circuit events must use a metal tape measure for measuring the court, a personal computer capable to run ITF software on-site and have a reliable personal email account. - 26 All ITF Supervisors/Referees at ITF Pro Circuit events must be completely familiar with the live-scoring hand-held devices and the correct use thereof.